ngs-fzb/MTBseq_source/README.md

 ```

-### NOT NECESSARY ANYMORE - GATK will be installed through cona now!
+### NOT NECESSARY ANYMORE - GATK will be installed through conda now!

 Due to license restrictions, even bioconda cannot install the dependency GenomeAnalysisTK 3.8 directly.
 After installation of MTBseq to fully install the GATK, you must download a licensed copy of the GenomeAnalysisTK 3.8